-A chipped cutting edge is another bad thing happening to your knives when you put them in a dishwasher.
-Hot water can overheat the cutting edge and make it crumbly like a cookie.. a metal cookie.
-Specifically, this type of chip is the nastiest because they are usually hard to get rid of using a whetstone.
-Fragile overheated material should be removed from the blade to prevent chips from re-appearing later.
+Cutting edge chipping is another nuisance that happens to knives when you put them in the dishwasher.
+The hot water can overheat the cutting edge and make it crumble like a cookie..... a metal cookie.
+In particular, this type of chipping is the most unpleasant because it's usually hard to get rid of with a sharpening stone.
+Brittle overheated material should be removed from the blade to prevent reoccurrence of chipping later on.

-I see so many knives ruined because of this negligent move.
-So, my mission here is to educate you and help you save time and money.
-Let's establish a few simple rules that will help us to keep our knives and scissors in proper shape:
+I see so many knives ruined due to this carelessness.
+So my job is to educate you and help you save time and money.
+Let's write down a few simple rules that will help us keep our knives looking good:

 - No more dishwasher cycles